BurkovBA/BurkovBA.github.io/content/blog/2026-10-01-1/index.md

 ## Goodness of Fit (GoF) problem

-TODO: problem statement
+Goodness of fit problem arises when we need to check, if an empirically observed data follow some theoretically known distribution.
+E.g. we hypothesized that the distribution on the cover of this post is exponential.
+How to test, if this hypothesis holds?

 Previously we've already considered derivation of Pearson's Chi-squared goodness-of-fit test [post](/2021-06-17-1).

 Today we'll look into a family of its alternatives, based on comparison of empirical distribution function with theoretical one.
 Then those tests would collect different statistics, all measuring some kind of divergence between theoretical and empirical distributions and will try to say that it is totally improbable to observe such an empirical distribution, if we assumed that indeed it was sampled from theoretical one.

 ## Toolchain

 All 3 tests, Kolmogorov-Smirnov, Cramer-von Mises, Anderson-Darling, rely upon the same set of mathematical objects and results.
 Hence, in order to understand the derivation of those tests and intuition behind them, I'll first describe those objects and how they pertain to the GoF problem and then will consider specifics of each test in the final steps of their derivation, where they somewhat diverge (hopefully, this will result in intuitions on their relative advantages and disadvantages).

 ### Empirical cumulative distribution function vs true distribution function